Welcome to the School of the Arts Drama Programme.

 Faculty of Humanities Anti-Discrimination statement.

 See the links below for external bursary possibilities.
-Please note that the Drama Department has no input in these processes; please contact the necessary people from each bursary possibility directly.
+Please note that Drama has no input in these processes; please contact the necessary people from each bursary possibility directly.

-For more information regarding the Drama Department, please do not hesitate to contact us
+For more information regarding Drama, please do not hesitate to contact us